EYO-07/QtRogueLike/README.md

 6. Random Enemy Buildings in Overworld (Generate Certain Amount of Enemies when the player is close, Has Random Amount of Resources).
 7. Can Control Multiple Characters and Create Parties (Press C in front of a Character to Add to Party, Press P or X to Release the Party).
 8. Raiding Enemies Spawn (Will Search for Nearest Building).
+9. The raiders's spawn quantity will progressively increase on day count capped to 50.
-9. You can add any track you want on music folder, the game will randomly select and play whenever you change from one map to another.
+10. You can add any track you want on music folder, the game will randomly select and play whenever you change from one map to another.

 ## Gameplay